nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `pq.writeParquet`

-*Convert a kdb+ mixed list of Arrow array data to an Arrow table and write to a Parquet file*
+*Convert a kdb+ mixed list of array data to an Arrow table and write to a Parquet file*

 ```q
 .arrowkdb.pq.writeParquet[parquet_file;schema_id;array_data;options]